Troubleshooting the Installation

 LEDs indicate all system states in the startup sequence.
 By checking the LEDs, you can determine when and where the system failed in the startup sequence.
 To check the LEDs, follow these steps:

-Step 1 Compare the LED states to Table 5-1 :
+Step 1 Compare the LED states to those listed in Table 1-1 .

 INPUT OK (AC)